reagento/dishka/docs/errors.rst

-This error means that one of the objects cannot be created because some of its dependencies depends on itself.
+This error means that one of the objects cannot be created because some of its dependencies depend on itself.
 You can see the whole path in the error message with types and provider methods.

 Possible actions: